tmcelroy2202/container/README.md

 Requirements:
-  * Android Phone
+  * Android Phone that can run termux
-  * A device with network connectivity that can run python scripts
+  * A device with network connectivity that can run python scripts ( in my case, this is a old laptop running linux mint. )
   * LED strip
   * WLED controller ( in my case, an ESP32 )
   * Breadboard jumper wires